-The house cocktail of New York’s 21 Club, this has quite a following at the Bottega bar as well.
+The Southside Cocktail is the house drink of New York’s 21 Club, this has quite a following at the Bottega bar as well.
 Think of it as a gin mojito.–Frank Stitt

 LC Rolling in the Deep Note